Diplomatic Aircraft Clearance Procedures for Foreign State Aircraft To Operate in United States National Airspace

 • Owner and operator of the aircraft – e.g., owned and operated by a foreign state, or chartered by a foreign state to exclusively perform a governmental function,

 • That the aircraft will not be used to engage in commerce, other than to exclusively transport government officials or government cargo for official government business, and

 • Timeliness of request – i.e., the embassy submits a DCAS application at least three business days before the aircraft is to enter U.S. airspace.

-The U.S. Department of State coordinates with the U.S. Department of Transportation before issuing a diplomatic clearance to an aircraft that is not part of the armed forces of a foreign country.
-Regarding non-military aircraft – for which the Department of State does not issue a diplomatic clearance – the Department of Transportation could consider an application for the aircraft to operate as a civil aircraft, in accordance with rules and procedures established by U.S. civil aviation authorities.
+• In certain instances the U.S. Department of State coordinates with the U.S. Department of Transportation (DOT), before issuing a diplomatic clearance to an aircraft that is not part of the armed forces of a foreign country.
+Regarding foreign non-military aircraft – for which the Department of State typically does not issue a diplomatic clearance – the Department of Transportation could consider an application for the aircraft to operate as a civil aircraft, in accordance with rules and procedures established by U.S. civil aviation authorities.

 h.
 Enter the make and model of the aircraft being used for the mission, e.g., Boeing 747-400, Lockheed Martin C-130, Beechcraft King Air 350.